saurabhp75/saurabhp75.github.io/_notes/android.md

 ### Application Context
 - It is an instance that is the singleton and can be accessed in activity via `getApplicationContext()`.
 - This context is tied to the lifecycle of an application.
+- The application context can be used where you need a context whose lifecycle is separate from the current context or when you are passing a context beyond the scope of activity.
+- For eg. If you have to create a singleton object for your application and that object needs a context, always pass the application context.
+- In case, when you have to initialize a library in an activity, always pass the application context, not the activity context.

 ### Activity context
+- This context is available in an activity.
+This context is tied to the lifecycle of an activity.
+- It should be used when you are passing the context in the scope of an activity or you need the context whose lifecycle is attached to the current context.
+- For eg. if you have to create an object whose lifecycle is attached to an activity, you can use the activity context.

+### getContext() in ContentProvider
+- This context is the application context and can be used similar to the application
+- Context.
+This can be accessed via the `getContext()` method.

+ ### When to use which Context?
+- In case of Singleton(lifecycle is attached to the application lifecycle) for eg Db instance, always use the Application Context.
+- Whenever you are in Activity, for any UI operations like showing toast, dialogs, and etc, use the Activity Context.

 ### Recycler View
 - Dynamic view, view group.